Dolphin Communication Analytics

 Dr. Mark R. Turner – I received my masters and doctoral degrees from the University of Pennsylvania where my research focused on computational aspects of neuroscience.
 In particular I developed models of visual information processing in the mammalian brain that described possible purposes for the wavelet-like structure of receptive fields in the primary visual cortex.
 These computational models replicated human psychophysical findings in texture discrimination and the perception of (and, unexpectedly, illusions involved in the perception of) textured surfaces.
 Thereafter I was a consultant at J.P.
 Morgan (International Bond Research) on Wall Street and the Philadelphia Stock Exchange (option pricing and trading systems), followed by a position as Vice President, Advanced Analytics for Ashton Technology Group, a small financial trading systems company.
 My current research interests focus on the mechanisms through which non-identity semantic information may be encoded in the vocalizations of dolphins and other cetaceans.
 I believe that this research may allow the development of systems to extract and identify this information in real time, and possibly facilitate simple bidirectional exchanges with dolphins.
 Some of my research publications can be found here.

 Cynthia Turner, J.D. - My research area involves studying the meaning of dolphin communications including those from physical behaviors and vocalizations.
 I am now primarily investigating whether or not their whistles communicate meaningful information to each other, beyond conveying identity as in “signature whistles.”
 I previously designed and directed a research study of the production of dolphin bubble spheres (“surprise bubbles”) in reaction to novel enrichments.
-Here are some photos of a couple of the enrichments I made called “The Chimp Parade” and “Alien Trash Can and Baby,” (see the dolphin reactions here), a video of me popping bubble wrap for two dolphins and a radio interview about the study.
+Here are some photos of a couple of the enrichments I made called “The Chimp Parade” and “Alien Trash Can and Baby,” (see the dolphin reactions here), a video of me popping bubble wrap for two dolphins.
 I also co-authored a note published in Marine Mammal Science with Mark.
 In 1988 I received my juris doctor degree and passed the Pennsylvania bar exam.
 I practice law with a strong emphasis on out of court settlements which I wholeheartedly believe are almost always better for participants.
 Now, most of my time is spent on our research of dolphin communications.
 It is truly rewarding and I feel fortunate to be a part of this.

 Our Collaborators at